SchenbergZY/manual/book/features/overview.md

 Note that Specifying package version numbers explicitly and updating them via [Dependabot](./update_env.md) is an excellent way to ensure that environments in the DBW are always up to date and this issue is avoided.

 If you are _not_ using Dependabot and are not able to get your packages updated when the DBW is running, delete the cache manually and rerun your GitHub Actions job (go to Actions tab, then looking for the "Caches" section under the "Management" pane on the left hand side of the screen).

+(teachbooks-favourites-intro)=
+## TeachBooks Favourites

+The [TeachBooks Favourites](./favourites.md) is a sphinx extension which collects all of TeachBooks favourite features in one place.
+It is included by default in the [TeachBooks Template](../external/template/README.md).
+All features which are part of TeachBooks Favourites are indicated with {bdg-primary-line}`Part of TeachBooks Favourites`.
+If you'd like ot use specific features, but not the entire TeachBooks Favourites, you can remove this extension and replace it with the individual extensions you want to use.